 The world is different today.
-Not only is the landscape different in New York and Washington, DC, and other parts of the United States, the world in general has completely changed today.
+Not only is the landscape different in New York and Washington, DC, the world in general has completely changed today.
+My world changed today.

-Naomi came up yesterday and asked me if I knew where to get a deep fat fryer, the electric kind with a lid and filter to keep the greasy smell out.
+Yesterday, a normal day, Naomi asked me if I knew where to get a deep fat fryer, the electric kind with a lid and filter to keep the greasy smell out.
 Her boyfriend, Leslie, has a birthday next week and she thought this would be a perfect gift.
 I told her about the shuq (marketplace) at Brent’s work.
 They have great prices on household products and appliances for company employees.
 We choose today to go there.

 Little did we know that the twist of terrorism would strangle even more hearts and spirits only a few hours later.